byu-cpe/Maeser/sphinx-docs/development/terminal_example.md

 LLM_MODEL_NAME: "gpt-4o"
 ```

-These settings ensure the script can load your vectorstores, persist logs, and authenticate with OpenAI.
+These settings ensure the script can load your vector stores, persist logs, and authenticate with OpenAI.

 ---